leachim6/hello-world/README.md

 # Hello World

-Hello world in every computer language.
+Hello world in every computer language of many languages.

 As I watch the collection expand, this project has blown up more than I ever thought possible.
 Thanks to everyone who continues to contribute; new languages are created every day!